Comparison

 If you want broad social confidence training across multiple domains (professional networking, public speaking, general conversation), Junto's six-area approach and free pricing make it the logical starting point.
 See how many of the challenges push you into real interactions versus screen-based exercises.

-If your specific goal is getting comfortable approaching strangers and handling rejection in social and dating contexts, the field narrows to Rejecto, Simple Rizz, and Coach Rizz.
+If your specific goal is getting comfortable approaching strangers and handling rejection in social and dating contexts, the field narrows to Rejecto, Simple Rizz, Q Rizz, Smooth, and Coach Rizz.
 Rejecto offers the widest variety of general rejection challenges.
 Simple Rizz adds AI coaching to approach-specific training.
+Q Rizz puts an AI in your ear during the live conversation, scoring confidence and calibration afterward.
+Smooth runs a structured 30-day cold approach program with visualization and mental prep front-loaded.
 Coach Rizz inverts the reward structure so rejection pays more than success, adds heat decay to punish hesitation, and layers competitive leagues on top to keep you accountable week over week.

 The HabitWorks clinical trial proved that gamified approaches to anxiety work at a 77% retention rate in a controlled study.
 That is the scientific backing for this entire category.
 The remaining question is personal: do you need an app that teaches you about confidence, or do you need one that makes you go prove you have it?
 Your answer determines which app belongs on your phone.